top of page

 Quintessence: the fifth ancient element after earth, water, air and fire, composing the stars and heavens; the purest, most concentrated essence.

-The Quintessential Vocal Ensemble (QVE) has become recognized as one of Canada's most accomplished amateur choirs, bringing together more than 40 singers from the thriving musical community of St. John's, Newfoundland and Labrador.
-Founded in 1993, its members encompass a range of experienced singers, instrumentalists, music teachers, students, and professionals of diverse backgrounds, with a love for eclectic and engaging repertoire and an exceptional standard of performance.
-The choir is known especially for its a cappella repertoire of many styles and periods (works by contemporary composers, Renaissance, Romantic, folk/traditional, spirituals, pop/jazz).
-In recent years, QVE has also taken on major classical works and collaborated in large-scale productions for symphony and stage.
+The Quintessential Vocal Ensemble (QVE) brings together a diverse group of experienced singers from the thriving musical community of St. John's, Newfoundland and Labrador, Canada.
+Its members include instrumentalists, music teachers, students, and members of other professions, who share a love of eclectic and engaging choral repertoire and an exceptional standard of performance.
+QVE is known especially for its a cappella singing of many styles and periods, and has also taken on major classical works and collaborated in productions for symphony and stage.

-Building on its artistic mandate to promote choral education, in 2014 QVE expanded with a new mixed-voice youth choir for ages 15 to 23, and launched an artistic collaboration with the newly-formed Atlantic Vocal Ensembles for children and youth.
-QVE's educational outreach also includes initiatives such as school workshops, and the annual QVE Bellamy-Sesk Memorial Bursary.
+QVE's educational outreach includes the QVE Goes to School initiative, which has brought interactive choral workshops to students all around the province.
 The choir is committed to promoting the province's culture and choral singing through recurring performances in smaller communities around the province, as well as touring abroad, and commissioning of new work by Newfoundland and Labrador composers.

 bottom of page